wp-plugins/landing-pages-builder/readme.txt

 = Is the 14-day free trial shared with the other Wishpond plugins? =

-Yes and no. When you sign up for a free trial with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") plugin or with our [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugin, the trial is shared.
+Yes and no. When you sign up for a free trial with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") plugin or with our [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugin, the subscription and trial are shared.

 When the trial expires you will begin a paid subscription period.
 If you do not wish to begin a paid subscription period, please cancel your pricing plan within the 14-days of free trial.
 When you cancel a plan, you can still use our [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button" plugin as before.